publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s403.md

 >         “(B) __Exception from application requirement.—__

->         Subparagraph (A) shall not apply with respect to the benefits of any individual if such individual is entitled to a benefit under subsection (b), (c), (e), or (f) of section 202 of the Social Security Act \[section 402(b), (c), (e), or (f) of this title\] for December 1990 and the individual on whose wages and self-employment income such benefit for December 1990 is based is the same individual on the basis of whose wages and self-employment income application would otherwise be required under subparagraph (A).”
+>         Subparagraph (A) shall not apply with respect to the benefits of any individual if such individual is entitled to a benefit under subsection (b), (c), (e), or (f) of section 202 of the Social Security Act \[[42 U.S.C.
+402(b)][/us/usc/t42/s402/b], (c), (e), (f)\] for December 1990 and the individual on whose wages and self-employment income such benefit for December 1990 is based is the same individual on the basis of whose wages and self-employment income application would otherwise be required under subparagraph (A).”

 [Pub.
 L. 101–508, title V, § 5123(b)][/us/pl/101/508/s5123/b], Nov.
 5, 1990, [104 Stat.
 1388–284][/us/stat/104/1388-284], provided that: